awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol-amazonecs-full-access-migration.md

    }
    ```

-1. Use the job ID from the previous output with the [get\-service\-last\-accessed\-details](https://docs.aws.amazon.com/cli/latest/reference/iam/get-service-last-accessed-details.html) command to retrieve the service last accessed report\.
-This report will display the Amazon Resource Name \(ARN\) of the IAM entities that last used the deprecated policy\.
+1. Use the job ID from the previous output with the [get\-service\-last\-accessed\-details](https://docs.aws.amazon.com/cli/latest/reference/iam/get-service-last-accessed-details.html) command to retrieve the last accessed report of the service\.
+This report displays the Amazon Resource Name \(ARN\) of the IAM entities that last used the deprecated policy\.

    ```
    aws iam get-service-last-accessed-details \